kevin-mcneil/CSM-Playbook/communication/email-templates/README.md

 - Outline agreed next steps
 - Tie progress to their goals

+---

 ## At Risk Account Message

 Generated from the AI Companion System prompt:

-"3.
-An at risk account message addressing potential adoption challenges"
+3. An at risk account message addressing potential adoption challenges

 Template structure: